h-havenga/jekyll/linux.md

 {% endhighlight %}

-Convert a Panasonic Raw (from MAPIR Survey2 Camera) to a usable jpg and transfer exif info from the corropsonding JPG (weird setup, I know)
+Convert a Panasonic Raw (from MAPIR Survey2 Camera) to a usable jpg and transfer exif info from the correpsonding JPG (weird setup, I know)
 {% highlight bash %}
 darktable-cli in_file.RAW out_file.jpg && exiftool -tagsfromfile in_file.JPG -x Orientation out_file.jpg
 {% endhighlight %}